nzuzomalinga/Survey_Ship-/README.md

 > - A premium App developed for Elevator Companies to conduct shaft surveys 💒
 >> ## The Elevator Technicians Best Friend
 >> * Survey Ship allows elevator companies to keep digital records of door entrance measurents during the installation process.
 >> * Elevator companies can pay large fines due to delays caused by undesirable measurements being recorded on site.
 This app ensures all meassurements given by a building contractor are stored in a centrelised location for ALL the companies sites.
-Reducing the likely hood of heavy charges due to incorrect measurements the lift company would otherwise pay.
+Reducing the likely hood of heavy charges due to incorrect measurements the lift company would otherwise be liable to pay due .

 | List Of Elevator Shafts| Measurements Of Entrances|